rbichage/pokamon/README.md

 things such as the design system.

 Features depend on core modules and core modules can depend on one another.
-We should be careful to not create cyclical dependencies amongst the core modules however.
+We should be careful to not create cyclical dependencies amongst the core modules, however.

 In the case of cyclical dependencies we most likely can refactor the code which is needed into a separate core module such as `:core-common`